vim-autoformat/vim-autoformat/README.md

 noremap <F7> :Autoformat<CR><CR>
 ```

-If there is no formatprogram available for the current filetype, vim will auto-indent the buffer, instead of auto-formatting it.
+If there is no formatprogram available for the current filetype, vim will fallback to auto indentation only, instead of auto-formatting.
 This will fix at least the indentation of your code, according to vim's indentfile for that filetype.

 If you don't want to format the entire buffer, you can alternatively format visually selected code with `gq`.
 However, some formatprograms will behave a bit weird this way, because they need the context of a piece of code.
 For more ways to perform autoformatting type `:help gq`.
+If you format a piece of code manually by using `gq`, vim will not fallback to auto indentation if there is no formatprogram available.
+This way, the default behaviour of `gq` will remain functional.

 Default formatprograms
 ------------------------